MongoEngine/mongoengine/docs/guide/defining-documents.rst

 By default, MongoDB doesn't check the integrity of your data, so deleting documents that other documents still hold references to will lead to consistency issues.
-Mongoengine's :class:`ReferenceField` adds some functionality to safeguard against these kinds of database integrit2y problems, providing each reference with a delete rule specification.
+Mongoengine's :class:`ReferenceField` adds some functionality to safeguard against these kinds of database integrity problems, providing each reference with a delete rule specification.
 A delete rule is specified by supplying the :attr:`reverse_delete_rule` attributes on the :class:`ReferenceField` definition, like this::